-Adopted in 1989, the EC Merger Regulation is intended to 'permit effective control of all concentrations in terms of their effect on the structure of competition in the Community and to be the only instrument applicable to such concentrations.'3 The EC Merger Regulation contains the legal framework and principal provisions of EU merger control.
-Responsibility for the enforcement of the EC Merger Regulation rests with the Competition Commissioner, who oversees the European Commission's Directorate-General for Competition (DG COMP).
+Adopted in 1989, the EC Merger Regulation contains the legal framework and principal provisions of EU merger control.
+It was designed to 'permit effective control of all concentrations in terms of their effect on the structure of competition in the Community and to be the only instrument applicable to such concentrations'.3 Responsibility for the enforcement of the EC Merger Regulation rests with the Competition Commissioner, who oversees the European Commission's Directorate-General for Competition (DG COMP).
 Since October 2014, Margrethe Vestager has served as Competition Commissioner.

-At the time of its adoption, the Commission also approved an Implementing Regulation,4 which is concerned largely with procedural matters and, among other things, contains Form CO and Short Form, the forms prescribed for the notification of reportable transactions.5 To facilitate understanding of the EC Merger Regulation and to provide transparency in its practice, application, and interpretation, the Commission has adopted and kept updated a number of interpretative Notices and Guidelines that address a range of jurisdictional,6 substantive,7 and procedural matters8 and are designed to provide 'maximum transparency and legal certainty … informing the companies and the public about our procedures and at the same time offer[ing] us the opportunity to adapt our policies over time in order to reflect legal and economic developments as they come along'.9
+At the time of its adoption, the Commission also approved an Implementing Regulation,4 which addresses procedural matters and, among other things, contains Form CO and Short Form, the forms prescribed for the notification of reportable transactions.5 To facilitate understanding of the EC Merger Regulation and to provide transparency in its practice, application, and interpretation, the Commission has adopted and kept updated a number of interpretative Notices and Guidelines that address a range of jurisdictional,6 substantive,7 and procedural matters8 and are designed to provide 'maximum transparency and legal certainty . . . informing the companies and the public about our procedures and at the same time offer[ing] us the opportunity to adapt our policies over time in order to reflect legal and economic developments as they come along'.9

 The scope, purpose, and objectives of the EC Merger Regulation were articulated at the time of its adoption in 1989 by Sir Leon Brittan QC, subsequently Lord Brittan, then Competition Commissioner: